Transportation

 - https://blog.ucsusa.org/dave-reichmuth/new-numbers-are-in-and-evs-are-cleaner-than-ever

-4. Solar Future!
+4. Do Cars have a Solar Future?
 See: https://futurism.com/fully-solar-powered-car-hitting-road-2019/.
 The Toyota Prius 2010 does have an option to have solar panels on top, but it adds only 4 mpg to the range, according to the article above, which does help.
 Similarly for the Nissan Leaf, the Chevy Volt, the Audi A8, and the Mazda 929; they run mostly auxiliary functions.
 More info is available on solar cars in general at: https://evobsession.com/solar-cars-101-guide-basics-solar-powered-vehicles/.
-And more vehicles are coming, one in late 2019 that uses solar panels, but also moss as an air filter. bizarre. https://www.facebook.com/NowThisFuture/videos/2270106716363829/.
+And more vehicles are coming, one in late 2019 that uses solar panels, but also moss as an air filter…bizarre. https://www.facebook.com/NowThisFuture/videos/2270106716363829/.

 5. Overall.
-For these eco-friendly cars, the federal government still (yay) provides incentives, and many, many states do as well (including access to the carpool lane.) https://www.wired.com/brandlab/2017/03/5-things-know-going-hybrid-electric/.
+For these eco-friendly cars, many federal governments in the world provides incentives, and many, many city and states do as well (including access to the carpool lane.) https://www.wired.com/brandlab/2017/03/5-things-know-going-hybrid-electric/.

 Other ways to minimize carbon with cars